Waylon Jennings: Early life

 Jennings was born on June 15, 1937, on the J. W. Bittner farm near Littlefield, Texas.
 He was the son of Lorene Beatrice (née Shipley, 1919–2006) and William Albert Jennings (1911–1968).
 The Jennings family line descended from Irish and Black-Dutch.
-He was the oldest of four children, followed by Tommy Jennings (1941–2019), James Jennings, and Bo Jennings (1950–2018).
+He was the oldest of four sons, followed by Tommy Jennings (1941–2019), James Jennings, and Bo Jennings (1950–2018).
 The Shipley line descended from his great-grandfather, a farmer and lawman from Tennessee, with Jennings adding that "along the way, a lot of Indian blood mixed in," including Cherokee and Comanche families.

 The name on Jennings's birth certificate was Wayland.
-It was changed after a Baptist preacher visited his parents and congratulated his mother for naming him after the Wayland Baptist College, now Wayland Baptist University, in Plainview, Texas.
+It was changed after a Baptist preacher visited his parents and congratulated his mother for naming him after the Wayland Baptist College, in Plainview, Texas.
 Lorene Jennings, who was Church of Christ and had been unaware of the college, changed the spelling to Waylon.
 Jennings later expressed in his autobiography, "I didn't like Waylon.
 It sounded so corny and hillbilly, but it's been good to me, and I'm pretty well at peace with it now."
 After working as a laborer on the Bittner farm, Jennings's father moved the family to Littlefield and established a retail creamery.